 Limescale on Steam Ovens, Coffee Machines and Irons

 Once again these systems share the use of hot water in their operation and are therefore very susceptible to limescale build up.
-The high temperature of the steam and heating elements within these systems encourage the formation of hard water.
-This increases the energy required to operate these pieces of equipment .
-Even the mechanical operations can be affected.
+The high temperature of the steam and heating elements within these systems encourage the formation of limescale.
+This increases the energy required to operate these pieces of equipment and even the mechanical operations can be affected.
 With coffee machines and steam ovens the pipes and nozzles can become blocked preventing use.
 With coffee machines this can even affect the flavour and temperature of the coffee produced.
 A similar phenomenon occurs with scaled up irons, the nozzles become blocked preventing proper release of steam.

 Limescale on Hot Water Taps